Best DNA Test for Native American Ancestry

 Which Test to Choose?

 Each test has its benefits and uses in genealogy.
 All three tests can help you connect with distant family members.
+Read more about the different types of DNA tests.

 An autosomal DNA test is going to tell you roughly what percentage of your DNA comes from Native American ancestors, but it is only an estimate.